Doctor of Philosophy

 - three favourable academic recommendations;

-- favourable recommendation from the Admissions Committee of the Department (which may require GRE or MAT as a condition of acceptance);
+- favourable recommendation from the Admissions Committee of the Department (which may require GRE, MAT, or other qualifying examination written in Saskatoon and within the Department of Educational Administration as a condition of acceptance);

 - acceptance by the College of Graduate Studies and Research—more information is availalable here; and

 - for international applicants, unless a previous degree fulfills the requirements noted here, English language proficiency at a IELTS (Academic) level of 6.5 or higher with no scores below 6.5, TOEFL 550 (paper-based) or 213 (computer-based) or higher, or TOEFL IBT of not less than 20 in each area.

 Students accepted into the doctoral program are required to complete a minimum of 18 credit units (six courses) if their Master's degree were in the field of Educational Administration, or 24 credit units (eight courses) if their Master's degree were in a non-cognate discipline—of which (for all students regardless of background) one course in advanced organizational analysis, one course in advanced policy analysis, one course in qualitative educational research methods, one course in quantitative educational research methods, and one non-credit course in research ethics are engaged.